xaviervia/washington/README.md

 ### go()

-Runs the examples in the list, one by one.
+Runs the first example, which runs the second on complete and so on.
+Once the last example runs it runs the `complete` method of Washington.

+### complete()

+Triggers the 'complete' event.

 ### isComplete()